denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. The main() method doesn’t run because the parameter name is incorrect.

 **My Answer: A,E  / Correct Answer: A,E**

+Bunny is a class, which can be seen from the declaration: public class Bunny.
+The variable bun is a reference to an object.
+The method main() is the standard entry point to a program.

 ---